Kingwood Pest & TermitePest & Termite

 5 min read Updated 2026-06-26

 Hurricane season in the Kingwood area officially runs June through November.
 Harvey and Imelda rewrote that calendar.
-Those storms dropped so much water so fast that pests moved in mass — mosquitoes, cockroaches, rodents, fire ant rafts floating on floodwater.
+Those storms dropped so much water so fast that pests moved in mass: mosquitoes, cockroaches, rodents, fire ant rafts floating on floodwater.
 Preparing your home before a storm hits is one of the few pest problems where you actually have a head start.
 Once the water is in your yard, you're reacting.
-Before it arrives, you can seal entry points, clear standing water sources, and make sure your perimeter treatment is current — all things that genuinely reduce what happens to your home in the weeks after a storm.
+Before it arrives, you can seal entry points, clear standing water sources, and make sure your perimeter treatment is current.
+All of it genuinely reduces what happens to your home in the weeks after a storm.

 Dealing with this right now?